selmanalpdundar/CompatitiveProgramming/README.md

 ### Description
 Instead of couting every inversion as one piece we dive them in to sub problems.
 We know number of inversion in left and right side of the array an while merging we are counting inversions.
-Therefore to get number of inversions we need to add number of inversiıns in left and rigt subarray and merge.
+Therefore to get number of inversions we need to add number of inversions in left and rigt subarray and merge.

 ### Explanation of Time Complexity
 The time complexity is NlogN and it comes from merge sort in side problem.